cloudgray/se-requirements/README.md

   - 무난한 추천 코디를 보여줄 수 있도록 한다

 ### Schedule & Budget
-Project requirement | 코드 버전 관리 및 협업
+Project requirement | schdule
 --- | ---
-Description | Github를 이용해서 소스코드를 공유
+Description | The cost of development for the software should be near zero Measurable | For the course, there is no financial aid provided.
+Achievable | The app will be developed as a project for a Software Engineering course.
+Freeware and free APIs will be used.
+Relevant |
-Measurable |
+Specific | Schedule
-Achievable | 깃허브 리포지토리를 만들고, Collaborator로 등록하거나 Pull Request를 받는다 Relevant | Schedule
-Specific | 같은 팀 끼리는 협업을 하기 편하게 하고, 팀 전체에서는 코드를 정기적으로 공유하여 진행상황을 서로 확인하기 쉽게 한다.
 Reference |

-Project requirement | 코드 버전 관리 및 협업
+Project requirement | budget
 --- | ---
-Description | Github를 이용해서 소스코드를 공유
+Description | Launch a web-bases native prototype app.
-Measurable |
+Measurable | The prototype app should be completed by mid-December.
-Achievable | 깃허브 리포지토리를 만들고, Collaborator로 등록하거나 Pull Request를 받는다 Relevant | Schedule
-Specific | 같은 팀 끼리는 협업을 하기 편하게 하고, 팀 전체에서는 코드를 정기적으로 공유하여 진행상황을 서로 확인하기 쉽게 한다.
+Achievable | Include data crawling functions and basic UI/UX & server should be made.
+Relevant | The project needs to be finished before the class ends with tangible results.
+Specific | Schedule constraints.
 Reference |